joakimk/hubreview/README.md

 Wip experimental commit-by-commit codereview app.

+To be able to do review on everything when you [integrate commit-by-commit instead of doing feature branches and pull requests](http://thepugautomatic.com/2014/02/code-review/).

+The idea is to use github for codereview and keep track of which commits has been reviewed in this app.

-**This is a prototype**, the code will be bad.
+**This is a prototype**, the code will be bad and tests missing.
 Just doing the fastest possible thing.

 ## How it looks